Skin problems can be a major issue during menopause.

-Menopause is difficult enough without itchy skin.
-But itchy skin does not have to be a problem…
+But it does not have to be a problem…

-We all know the menopause symptoms like hot flushes, night sweats, and mood swings.
-But one that is less commonly known is eczema, which is a type of skin disease associated with menopause.
+Everbody knows the menopause symptoms like hot flushes, night sweats, and mood swings.
+But one that is less commonly known, is eczema.
+This is a type of skin disease often associated with menopause, which causes some nasty skin rashes.

 Luckily, it can be treated…